mayalapp/PCHS-r-shiny-app/README.md

 # Purpose

-To easily convert quarterly reports into time-series visuals.
+To easily convert quarterly report data into time-series visuals.
 This will allow PCHS to observe changes in cancer screening rates over time, identify sites that should be targeted for policies to improve cancer screening, and evaluate whether such policies are successful and should be continued or propogated to new sites.

 # Usage